JnyJny/blynclight/README.rst

 Several command line interfaces are provided when blynclight is installed:

 - blync
-    Provides command-line access to all light asttributes.
+    Provides command-line access to all light attributes.

 - fli
     Flashes the light.. impressively.